Why Job Security Feels Like a Myth

 Even high performers get laid off.
 Excellent work doesn't guarantee job retention.
 Layoffs often happen at the team or department level, sweeping up everyone regardless of individual contribution.
 You can do everything right and still lose your job.
 Merit isn't protection.

 The alternatives to traditional employment have their own insecurity.
 Gig work offers no stability by design.
 Entrepreneurship carries enormous risk.
 Self-employment provides no cushion when clients disappear.
-There's no path to security.
-Every option involves vulnerability.
+Few paths lead to reliable security.
+Most options involve some degree of vulnerability.

 What Actually Helps People Cope